yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `bucketPrefix`: (optional) prefix prepended to a randomly generated bucket name, eg. “yosemite-photos-".
 If empty, no prefix is prepended.
 If `bucketInstanceName` is also supplied then it overrides `bucketPrefix'.
 1. `bucketClassName`: (optional) name of the target `BucketClass`.
 If omitted, a default bucket class matching the protocol is searched for.
 If the bucket class does not support the requested protocol, an error is logged and retries occur.
 The `BucketClass` is required for both greenfield and brownfield uses.
 1. `bucketInstanceName`: (optional) name of the cluster-wide `Bucket` instance.
 If blank, then COSI fills in the name during the binding step.
 If defined by the user, then this names the `Bucket` instance created by the admin.
 There is no automation available to make this name known to the user.
 Once a `Bucket` instance is created, the name of the actual bucket can be found.
-1. `conditions`: the latest available observation of this `BucketRequest`.
-(Phase is not used.)
-1. `Type`: only one type is supported: "BucketAvailable".
-If the condition's `Status` is true then the bucket is available to be accessed for the `Reason` provided.
-If `Status` is false then the bucket is unable to be accessed and, again, `Reason` states why.
+1. `bucketAvailable`: if true the bucket has been provisioned.
+If false then the bucket has not been provisioned and is unable to be accessed.
-1. `Status`: one of true, false or unknown.
-If not specified then unknown is assumed.
-A true status indicates the this condition is true at the time of observation.
-1. `Reason`: one of "Bound", "Creating", "Deleting", "Released".
-1. `Message`: optional human readable message containing more details.

 #### Bucket